Soulknife Rogue: D&D 2024 (5.5e) Optimisation Guide

 Backgrounds

 Backgrounds are much more important now with D&D 2024 as the ability score increases previously tied to your race/species are now linked to your background.
-Remember that you can either choose to increase one of the ability score options from a background by 2 and the other by 1, or you can choose to increase all 3 ability scores by 1.
+You also get an origin feat linked to your background too.

 NameAbility scoresOrigin featSkill proficienciesTool proficiency